FORUM 18 NEWS SERVICE, Oslo, Norway

 Dagestan trial begins

 Three Muslims who read Nursi's works have gone on trial in the Dagestani capital Makhachkala.
 Ziyavdin Badirsoltanovich Dapayev (born 12 May 1982) is facing charges under Criminal Code Article 282.2, Part 1, for allegedly organising a "Nurdzhular cell".
-On trial with him on the same charges are the brothers Sukhrab Abdulgamidovich Kultuyev (born 13 November 1981) and Artur Abdulgamidovich Kultuyev (born 15 June 1986).
+On trial with him on the same charges are the brothers Sukhrab Abdulgamidovich Kaltuyev (born 13 November 1981) and Artur Abdulgamidovich Kaltuyev (born 15 June 1986).

 After a preliminary hearing on 20 March, their first full hearing took place on 3 April before Judge Magomed Nasrutdinov at Makhachkala's Lenin District Court.
 The case is being heard in open court and three relatives of the defendants were present, Dapayev's lawyer Murzatali Barkayev told Forum 18 on 3 April.
 It is unlikely that there will be a verdict soon, he added.
 The next hearing is due on 12 April at 14.30 Makhachkala time.